d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 We are creating the components `Page1` and `Page2` wihtin the `/src/app-section-1/components` directory.

-Thei implementation follows the one of the `MainPage` component: They simply writing down it's component name in the template for demo purpose.
+Their implementation follows the one of the `MainPage` component: They simly displaying their component names in the template for demo purpose.

 ## Render child menu items

 With the current state, we will already see both main navigation menu entries.
 But as we configured child elements with `label`s too, we want to display them in the menu as well.
-Therefor we will simply add the appropriate template in the `NavItem` component, as we already have all the rest we need by receiving the route configuration of the parent which contains all the information to render the childs.
+Therefore we simply add the appropriate template in the `NavItem` component, as we already have all the rest we need by receiving the route configuration of the parent which contains all the information to render the childs.

 ```html
 <!-- ... -->